mikew1/color-averaging/README.md

-Recursion and graphics make a nice pairing for exploration.
+Recursion and graphics tend to make a nice pairing for exploration.

 For recursion, it makes the algorithm visible.